This post may contain affiliate links. Please read my disclosure policy.

 Thanks Kiran -I hope you give it a try!

 Thanks!
-I will use this!
-My Silver Lemon Thyme will also go very well in this! : )
+I will use this – maybe with some Silver Lemon Thyme too : )

 A perfect dressing to go with any green or veggie salad.
 I’m whipping this up this week for sure.